 Preserving unit identity, recruitment, retention, research benefits of graduate education is a critical consideration in reorganization.

 Graduate degrees must stay with units.

 Graduate Council must review changes to graduate education.

-Professors Broberg, Nelson, and Ross volunteered to meet with Vice President Whittenburg to ensure the message is consistent over the summer when the reorganization plan is refined.

 The Council discussed concerns with the draft mission statement and asked that they be considered by the UPC and the Faculty Senate.